 When child custody and visitation issues arise, one of the most important things to consider is the “best interest of the child.”
 In Iowa, this standard helps guide courts when making decisions that directly affect a child’s life.
 However, it is important for parents to understand what the best interest of the child really means and how it will impact the outcome of their case.
 To learn more and secure skilled legal advice, reach out to a knowledgeable Dallas County family lawyer at Iowa Defenders, PLLC today.

-What Does “Best Interest of the Child” Really Mean in IA?
+What Does “Best Interest of the Child” Really Mean in Iowa?

 “Best interest of the child” is a legal standard that acts as the primary consideration for decisions regarding child custody and related matters.
 During a separation, divorce, or any other legal matter involving children, prioritizing their well-being is of the utmost importance.